enasequence/read_docs/retrieval/general-guide/data-classes.rst

 Sequence Data Classes
 =====================

-The ENA archives and displays different classes of nucleotide sequence.
-These sequences are separate to the standard raw read or assembly formats listed in the `General Guide <../>`_ and these records hold specific coding/non-coding regions or individual targeted, assembled and annotated sequences as opposed to capturing the whole genomic material of an organism.
+The ENA archives and displays different data classes of nucleotide sequence which fall under the three tiers of ENA: reads, assembly and annotation.
+These sequences are separate to the standard raw read *Runs/Experiments* or *Assembly* records listed in the `General Guide <../>`_.
+Sequence records often represent specific areas of genetic interest as opposed to capturing the whole genomic material of an organism.

-These sequences are those which were submitted as `targeted sequence <../../submit/sequence.html>`_ submissions or were derived from the high-level assembly or annotation of an assembly.
+Sequence records can be specific coding/non-coding regions derived from an annotated submnission, they can be submissions of individual targeted sequences of interest or high-level assembly sequences such as scaffolds or chromosomes.

+Sequence records and are all available in EMBL or FASTA format.

 +---------------+----------------+-------------------------------------------------------------+----------------+
 | **Data Tier** | **Data Class** | | **Definition**                                            | **Example**    |